gkatanacio/multisource-downloader/README.md

 # multisource-downloader

-Accelerate your download by fetching the file from multiple sources concurrently.
+Download accelerator that allows fetching a file from multiple sources concurrently.

 ## Prerequisites